iov-one/iov-core/docs/KeyBase.md

 ## PublicPersonality

 The `PublicPersonality` is the result of a chain specific mapping, which requires a `PublicIdentity` derived from a `SecretIdentity`.
-From this `PublicIdentity`, a `Personality` can be generated, following chain specific rules for addressing.
+From this `PublicIdentity`, a `Personality` can be generated, following chain specific rules for addressing. `PublicPersonality`s are a `1:N` relation, where `N` is a blockchain address system.

 - AddPublicPersonality: Creates a `PublicPersonality`, based on a `PublicIdentity:chain` pair
 - DeletePublicPersonality: Removes a `PublicPersonality` from the store.